vitessio/website/content/en/docs/21.0/user-guides/configuration-advanced/region-sharding.md

 </br>

 Notice that the vschema shows a `hash` [vindex type](../../../reference/features/vindexes/#predefined-vindexes) for the lookup table.
-This is automatically created by the `CreateLookupVindex` workflow, along with the backing table needed to hold the vindex and populating it with the correct rows (for additional details on this command see [the associated user-guide](../createlookupvindex/)).
+This is automatically created by the `LookupVindex` workflow, along with the backing table needed to hold the vindex and populating it with the correct rows (for additional details on this command see [the associated user-guide](../createlookupvindex/)).
 We can see that by checking our `main` database/keyspace again: